Allanpringite

 Allanpringite is a phosphate mineral that was named after the Australian mineralogist, Allan Pring of the South Australian Museum.

-Allanpringite is a Fe^{3+} analogue Al-phosphate mineral wavellite, but it has a different crystal symmetry – monoclinic instead of orthorhombic in wavellite.
+Allanpringite is a Fe^{3+} analogue of the Al-phosphate mineral wavellite, but it has a different crystal symmetry – monoclinic instead of orthorhombic in wavellite.

 It forms needle-like crystals, which are always twinned and form parallel bundles up to about 2 mm long.
 They are often found in association with other iron phosphates in abandoned iron mines.